 The icons in the Notification area (located on the Taskbar usually near the lower right corner of your desktop) provide important information about the security of your computer.
 Pay particular attention to the icons for Windows Update, Windows Security Center, and your security software.

 Heads-up!
 If you see only a few icons or none at all, odds are they’ve been hidden.
-Unhide them: http://www.techf5.com/archives/unhide-view-hidden-icons-on-taskbar/
+Learn how to unhide them here.

-Windows Update.
-A yellow shield with a black exclamation point in the middle near the lower right corner of your desktop in the Notification area.
+A blue Windows icon with an orange ring around it near the lower right corner of your desktop in the Notification area.
 This icon comes and goes.
 It appears when Windows Update is busy downloading or installing critical security updates intended to patch security holes and help keep your computer safe.
-When you touch the icon with your cursor, a bubble message tells you what Auto-Update is doing.
+When you hover the icon with your cursor, a bubble message tells you what Auto-Update is doing.
 It may be busy downloading updates.
 Avoid logging off or shutting down your system until the download and installation are complete.
 If it has finished downloading updates, it may be waiting for the nod from you to install them.
 Click on the icon and tell it to go ahead.
 Or your computer may need to be restarted in order to complete the installation.
 The sooner you restart your system, the sooner the updates will take effect.

 Heads-up!
 The Auto-Update icon won’t appear if Automatic Updating is turned off.
-Make sure Auto-Update is turned on and has the recommended settings: http://windows.microsoft.com/en-us/windows-vista/Turn-automatic-updating-on-or-off
+Make sure Auto-Update is turned on and has the recommended settings by following the instructions here.

-If it’s been some time since updates have been applied to your computer, Automatic Updates will do its best to get your system caught up, and you’ll be seeing a lot of that yellow shield icon for a while.
+If it’s been some time since updates have been applied to your computer, Automatic Updates will do its best to get your system caught up, and you’ll be seeing a lot of blue Windows Update icon for a while.
 Keep touching it with your cursor whenever it appears, and when prompted, do your part to keep the update process going.
 Also, if you cannot get Auto-Update to turn on or think something has gone wrong, call the help line provided by the maker of your computer, your Internet Service Provider (ISP), or a computer consultant.

-Windows Security Center.
-A red shield with a white X in the middle near the lower right corner of your desktop in the Notification area.
+A white flag near the lower right corner of your desktop in the Notification area.
 This icon comes and goes.
 (You may also see a balloon message.)
 Whenever the icon appears and a red “X” on it, that’s your cue to find out what’s gone wrong.
-Click on the icon or the balloon to open the Security Center, which tells you the status of the (software) firewall, Automatic Updates, and your Virus Protection.
-When all is well, you will see three green bands.
+Click on the icon or the balloon to open the Action Center, which tells you the status of the (software) firewall, Automatic Updates, and your Virus Protection.
+When all is well, the Action Center won’t have any notifications.
 A yellow band means that an adjustment is needed; follow the onscreen instructions.

 If you see a red band, an essential security system is not working.
 Avoid using your computer until it is working.
 Your best course of action is to call the help line provided by the maker of your computer, your Internet Service Provider (ISP), or a computer consultant.

 Heads-up!
-A common cause of Windows Security Center alerts is that your security software is not working or is out-of-date.
+A common cause of Windows Action Center alerts is that your security software is not working or is out-of-date.
 Read the explanation for the alert, and then click on “Recommendations.”
 Chances are it is time to renew your subscription.
 If your subscription is not current, your computer will be vulnerable to malware (viruses and worms).
 Do not wait for it to expire.
 If you do not have antivirus installed on your computer, you can download Symantec Endpoint Protection for free here.

 Heads-up!
 If you can’t find an icon for security software, your system may not be protected against malware (viruses and worms).
 Play it safe by not using your computer until you are sure that your security software is working and up-to-date.
 Also, while many PC’s come with security software pre-installed, these are often limited-time trial versions that expire after 30-90 days.
 Security trialware generally lets you know in no uncertain terms that it is expiring, so send money!